colinrozzi/fs-mcp-server/README.md

 Lists files and directories at a specified path.

 Parameters:
-- `path`: Path to list files from (full path or relative to one of the allowed directories)
+- `path`: Full path to the directory to list files from
 - `pattern`: Optional glob pattern to filter files (default: "*")
 - `recursive`: Whether to list files recursively (default: false)
 - `include_hidden`: Whether to include hidden files (default: false)